olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

    - Drag and drop the `projects` and `personal` directories into the left hand favourites pane of the finder window.

-1. For a quickly accessible calandar and clock, setup itsycal (depends on `itsycal` being installed as above)
+1. For a quickly accessible calendar and clock, setup itsycal (depends on `itsycal` being installed as above)

    - Open itsycal
    - Open Preferences or "⌘" + ","
    - General > Launch at login
    - Preferences > Appearance > `E d MMM`
+   - Hide icon

 1. Install [Lastpass in the browser](https://lastpass.com/misc_download2.php)